Magritte's 'Empire of Light' sells for US$121 million in New York, setting auction record for the Surrealist master

 Undeterred by the arduous work, she would rise before dawn to clean and gather the eggs, returning every evening to dress for the candlelit dinners she prepared.
 "It was tough, but it was the best time of my life," she later recalled.
 "When you are young, anything can be great."

 After a decade in Canada, Mica's life took a turn in 1958, when she traveled to New York to meet with the Turkish ambassador in the hope that he could help extricate her father from Romania.
 There, she met her future husband, Ahmet Ertegun, co-founder of Atlantic Records.
-Mica soon settled in New York, where they married in 1961, beginning their nearly five-decades-long marriage.
+Mica soon settled in New York, where they married in 1961, beginning their nearly five-decade-long marriage.

 The living room of Mica's home in Bodrum, Turkey